 Imagine you bump into somebody at work and by searching for -> Peter you get immediately everything you need to discuss with this poor guy.
 That’s what I call power and that’s how I am able to manage all of my 129 currently active projects.

 It’s not a coincidence, it’s a system

 THE SYSTEM2 is a book and an online course.
-It’s based on GTD but takes it to the next level.
-It’s Evernote on steroids and it’s available for free of charge for anyone who wants to get the most out of Evernote.
+It’s based on GTD, but takes it to the next level.
+It’s Evernote on steroids and it’s available for anyone who wants to get the most out of Evernote.